jtackaberry/reascripts/README.md

 channel context of the control surface.

-One last feature of the CC Sync script is that if it receives a MIDI note-off event for note 127 with release velocity 0x42 (decimal 66), it will output all current CC values as if the track had just been selected.
+One last feature of the CC Sync script is that if it receives a MIDI note-off event on channel 16 for note 127 with release velocity 0x42 (decimal 66), it will output all current CC values as if the track had just been selected.
 One use-case for this function is when switching the control surface to a different MIDI channel (whether natively or through translation software like BMT), sending this note-off event will cause the control surface to resync to the values on the new MIDI channel.